yeasy/learning_pickleball/en/12_footwork.md

 * **Doubles at the baseline**: Recover to the center of the baseline on your side, ready to cover the diagonal.
 * **Singles**: Recover to the center of the court, slightly offset toward the direction of your last shot, covering both sides.

-When recovering, use side-shuffle cross steps or adjustment steps, always facing the net.
+When recovering, use side-shuffle steps or adjustment steps, always facing the net.
 Never turn your back to the net while running.

 ## 12.4 Singles vs. Doubles Footwork Differences